thylong/ian/README.rst

 .. code-block:: console

     $ ian
-    Ian is a very simple automation tool for developer with Mac environment.
+    Ian is a very simple automation tool for developer with dev environment.

     Usage:
       ian [command]